wiktoriawysopal/PANDS-NEWPROJECT/README.md

 The summary of the data set shows the maximum, minimum and mean of each column of the data set.

 ## Summary of the project investigation
+The main aim of this project is to analyse the dataset by using python programming language and writing a python code for it.

 ## Data Visualization
 6. Include supporting tables and graphics as you deem necessary.